spiermar/burn/README.md

-# go-stack-convert
+# StackO
-CLI tool to convert perf record stacks to JSON.
+CLI tool to convert stacks to hierarchical data structures.